Ulster Canal: Restoration

 A feasibility study into the possible reopening of the waterway was carried out in 1998 (and revised in 2000).
 The report found that there were no insurmountable engineering problems to such a plan but issues such as lock capacity/size and the adequacy of the water supply would need to be addressed.
 All historic locks would need to be significantly widened to at least 5 m to accommodate modern waterway craft.
 A restored canal would create significant long-term financial benefits to the local economy; however, the report concluded that unless the reasons that caused it to be an abject failure in the first place were addressed, there seemed little point in restoring the canal.

 In 2004 Waterways Ireland announced that a reopened canal would bring enormous benefits to the areas it passed through, because it would reconnect with the already restored Shannon–Erne Waterway (opened 23 May 1994).
 Rather than being a true restoration, it involved the construction of a state-of-the-art waterway along a historic route, and a similar approach would be required on the Ulster Canal.

 At the North/South Ministerial Council meeting on 17 July 2007, it was announced that the governments would work towards the restoration of the stretch of the canal linking the town of Clones, in County Monaghan, to Upper Lough Erne.
 The cost of the development would be €35 million, paid for by the Irish Exchequer.
 In August 2010, Waterways Ireland published an Ulster Canal Restoration Plan, an Environmental Report and an Appropriate Assessment.
-In September 2010 it held two Public Information Days, one in Clones, Co.
-Monaghan, and one in Newtownbutler, Co.
-Fermanagh, and invited written comments on its plans by 30 September 2010.
+In September 2010 it held two Public Information Days, one in Clones, County Monaghan, and one in Newtownbutler, County Fermanagh, and invited written comments on its plans by 30 September 2010.

 Reports on the proposed restoration were available in both Northern Ireland and the Republic.